cbodden/climgur.sh/README.md

                 download
-                    This option will ask for an album id and download the entire album to the path where .climgur.rc is stored
+                    This option will ask for an album id and download the entire album to the path where .climgur.rc is stored list
+                    This option lists all the downloaded albums

     -h      Show this file (usage).